sapphirepp/sapphirepp/doc/examples/scattering.md

 First, we define the dimensionality of the problem.
 Since the solution does not depend on either $\mathbf{x}$ nor $p$, we just use one space dimension.

-@todo Use dimension = 0 if possible
+@todo Throw warning because dim != 0

 @snippet{lineno} examples/scattering/config.h Var dim